Skip to content

 Step 11

 After about 100yd (90m) turn left on to a path with the main lake on your left.
-When you reach the information board you turn left to follow the lakeside path through woodland.
+Go across the Causeway between the main lake and the lower lake.
+When you reach the signpost for the Lakeside Walk/Laundry Yard/Turning Yard, turn left to follow the lakeside path through the woodland.

 Step 12

-In approximately ¾ mile (1.2km) the path leaves the lakeside and goes along the edge of a field.
+In approximately ¾ mile (1.2km) the path leaves the lakeside and runs along the edge of a field.

 Step 13

 At a junction with a path on the right, turn left and after a short distance you'll reach a stone gateway with an iron gate.
-Go through the gate (which is the entrance to the Pleasure Ground) and by walking more or less straight ahead you will reach Lincoln Terrace where you turn right.
+Go through the gate (which is the entrance to the Pleasure Grounds) and by walking more or less straight ahead you will reach the lake, turn right onto Lincoln Terrace.

 Step 14

 Follow the terrace, which takes you along the lakeside.
 Eventually you'll see the chapel, which is well worth a visit.
 Otherwise continue along the terrace until you reach the end of the path.
 From here walk diagonally right across the grass to some steps that lead up to the site of Clumber House, which was demolished in 1938.
 Straight ahead of you are the visitor facilities with a café, Discovery Centre, visitor information point and shop.
-Why not treat yourself to a well earned cup of tea and piece of cake, browse around the shop and plant sales before returning to the car park.
+Why not treat yourself to a well earned cup of tea and piece of cake, browse around the shop and plant sales.

 End point